trviph/saigon/content/en/posts/data-normalization.md

 ------------------------------------------------------
 ```

-Storing data like above violates the 1NF because it causes the data to be redundant.
+Storing data like above violates the 1NF because `children` is a non-atomic column causing the data to be redundant.
 When we need to update `Doe Doe` data, we would also need to update `Doe Doe` data for `John Doe` and `Jane Doe`.
 If not done carefully, it can cause inconsistencies in the data.
 To comply with the 1NF, we can re-model the table like the following example.

 ```text
 ----------------------